 What is Good Attendance?

-We encourage pupils to maintain 95%+ attendance and to be on time each day.
-Texts will be sent out to parents/carers if you have not telephoned the school with a valid reason for absence.
+We encourage pupils to maintain 96%+ attendance and to be on time each day.
+Texts will be sent out to parents/carers if you have not telephoned the school with a valid reason for absence each morning by 9.30am.
 If attendance is considered to be poor or irregular it will be referred to a member of the school’s pastoral support staff.

 Reporting Absence from School

 If your child is ill or unavoidably absent, please contact the school on 01282 865299 and choose Option 1.
 Please call as soon as possible on the first day of absence then send a written note to your child’s form tutor on the day of their return.

 If your child is late please provide a note to justify late arrival.
 Your child must come to Student Services to ‘sign in’ as they will have missed registration.
 If your child needs to leave during the school day, they must get a ‘permission to leave’ slip from their form tutor in advance and have it completed by their Progress Leader, which they must then show when they sign out and keep with them when out of school.
 Parents/carers must provide a written note clearly stating the reason for leaving school, what time they need to leave and the time of returning back to school.

 The school will work, in partnership with parents/carers, to monitor and support your child’s attendance.
 If school attendance drops below 96%, the school will undertake a variety of measures to improve your child’s attendance.
 These can include:

 - Letter being sent home regarding the attendance issue